cabalamat/p3pack/README.md

     result is 17
     r2 is 21

 And I can also run with top.py as the main module.
+This is what I want to be able to do.

 ## Running in Python 3.6